• Skip to primary navigation

 Make it nut-free: Swap out the almonds and almond butter for sunflower seeds and sunflower seed butter or tahini.

-Make it oil-free: I have not tested an oil-free version, but you can try using an 2 tbsp more almond butter and 2 tbsp more applesauce in place of the coconut oil.
+Make it oil-free: I have not tested an oil-free version, but you can try using an 2 tablespoon more almond butter and 2 tablespoon more applesauce in place of the coconut oil.

 Dear Allison,